Hald House: Site history, 1689–1809

-The old No. 227 was listed in the new cadastre of 1756 as No. 268m owned by Hans Brandt.
-The old No. 228 was listed as No. 269, owned bywine merchant (vintapper) Henrik Jæger.
+The old No. 227 was listed in the new cadastre of 1756 as No. 268, owned by Hans Brandt.
+The old No. 228 was listed as No. 269, owned by wine merchant (vintapper) Henrik Jæger.

-At the 1787 census, No. 268 was home to a single households.
-It consisted of to bookkeeper at Brown's sugar refinery Peder Roland, his wife Bolette Rolandm six employee's at the sugar refinery and a maid.
+At the 1787 census, No. 268 was home to a single household.
+It consisted of the bookkeeper at Brown's sugar refinery Peder Roland, his wife Bolette Roland, six employees at the sugar refinery and a maid.
 No. 269 was also home to just one household.
 Jens Rosenberg, a man who dealt in Asiatic products, resided in the building with his wife Ane Margrethe, a maid and three lodgers.

 Andreas Borup and the new building

 The two properties were both destroyed in the Copenhagen Fire of 1795, together with most of the other buildings in the area.
 The two fire sites were subsequently merged into a single property.
 The present building on the site was constructed in 1799 for baker Andreas Frantzen Borup.

 Borup's property was home to 26 residents in three households at the 1801 census.
 Borup resided in the building with his wife Anne Carlsen, their three children (aged two to nine), his sister Anne Borupm two maids, four bakers and a coachman.
 Johan Peder Grum, a royal port scribe (jgl havneskriver), resided in the building with his wife Johanne Dorthea Lindtrup, their six children (aged one to 11), one male servant and one maid.
 Mads Anker, an assistant in the Danish Asiatic Company, resided in the building with his wife Christine Brun and their two-year-old daughter.

-In the new cadastre of 1806, Borups property was listed as No. 188 in Raster Quarter.
+In the new cadastre of 1806, Borup's property was listed as No. 188 in Raster Quarter.